 It was now that Jim Perrin came into our sister’s life.
 With our knowledge of all that happened to her later — ‘Hindsight…’, as they say, — we find it difficult to write of this period but we shall be scrupulously fair.

 At the outset Jac, with her eldest son, went to a book reading in Llangollen where she knew that Jim Perrin would be.
-Afterwards she told us about it, and explained that they had known each other briefly and intermittently, when she lived in Liverpool; how they had occasionally met, as the partner with whom she lived was also a climber, and that they had sometimes come across each other in North Wales.
+Afterwards she told us about it, and explained that they had known each other briefly and intermittently, when she lived in Liverpool; how they had met occasionally, as the partner with whom she then lived was also a climber, and that they had sometimes come across each other in North Wales.

 The decision was hers — she chose to go and meet Jim Perrin; she chose to meet him again, and later, to begin a relationship with him.

-With his most recent marriage and the birth of his latest child only just behind him (details of which Jac had absolutely no idea) Jim Perrin was occupied with research for his books and articles and with his readings.
-And — this a major concern to him at the time — working on a biography the deadline for which was fast approaching; he was not yet ready to form a new partnership.
+With his most recent marriage and the birth of his latest child only just behind him (details of which Jac had absolutely no idea) Jim Perrin was occupied with research for his books and articles and with his readings, and — this a major concern to him at the time — working on a biography the deadline for which was fast approaching.
+It could perhaps be thought he was hardly placed to form a new partnership so quickly.

 He had after several changes of address settled for a brief period in the picturesque village of Llanrhaeadr ym Mochnant and it was here that our sister would visit him.
 In the following months she had an accident, a fall of particular seriousness, which we will describe later, and it was during the aftermath of this accident that she stayed with him for approximately three weeks as she tried to recover.
 While she was there her children re-decorated her bedroom at home, ready for her return and her daughter went to her to celebrate her eighteenth birthday as she was still unwell.